 The sensitive nature synthesizes and integrates information rather than excludes or compartmentalizes.
 A noisy party with loud music will not be a comfortable place for an HSP.
 Very high levels of office noise will be distracting and irritating on a long term basis.
 The introversion of the highly sensitive person stems from a preference for a quiet environment not dislike of people.

 Having an easily over aroused nervous system can cause a highly sensitive person to become more tentative or cautious and they may become reluctant to seek out social situations.
 HSPs can often seem shy and withdrawn to those less sensitive and by the standards of the non-HSP they are.

 If an HSP has experienced rejection in their early life of who they are, they will be guarded around other people, causing shyness, which is caused by a fear of negative judgments.
-HSPs need the friendship of other HSPs, people who will understand and accept them, in order to handle the substantial rejection of sensitivity in our culture.
+HSPs need the friendship of other HSPs, people who will understand and accept them.

-Men who are HSPs have a particularly difficult time living in an aggression prizing dominant culture.
+Men who are introverted HSPs have a particularly difficult time living in an extroverted, aggression prizing dominant culture.